 In this post, I analyze the new keyword co_yield.
 Thanks to co_yield, you can create an infinite data stream in C++20.

 This post concludes my posts about co_return in C++20.
 I started with an eager future, continued with a lazy future.
 Today, I execute the future in a separate thread using coroutines as an implementation detail.

 Based on the coroutines-based implementation of a simple future in my last post "Implementing Simple Futures with Coroutines", I want to go today one big step further.
 I analyze the workflow of the simple future and make it lazy.

 Instead of return, a coroutine uses co_return returning its result.
 In this post, I want to implement a simple coroutine using co_return.

 What happens when you write without synchronization to std::cout?
 You get a mess.
 With C++20, this should not be anymore.

 Last week, I launched a quiz.
-The price was it to win one of the five vouchers for the book "Modern C++ for Absolute Beginners" from Slobodan Dmitrović.
+The price was it to win one of the five vouchers for my book "C++20".

 Kubik-Rubik Joomla!
 Extensions